etherscan-io/bitshares.foundation/_workers/2020-03-bitshares-ui.md

 All efforts for a release are organized and reflected in [GitHub as “Projects”](https://github.com/bitshares/bitshares-ui/projects).
 Each task will be reflected in [GitHub as an Issue](https://github.com/bitshares/bitshares-ui/issues).

-Bugs will always take priority, and critical releases may be released inbetween if required.
-In general, Releases may be delayed depending on test results to ensure only polished releases are published.
+Critical bugs will always take priority, and hotfix releases may be released inbetween if required.
+In general, releases may be delayed depending on test results to ensure only polished releases are published.

 ## **Estimated Roadmap**